To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Some basic percentages for you:

-The average loan is for less than 70% of the hoped-for sale price once the development is completed, which is a reasonably standard maximum.
+The typical maximum loan is 70% of the hoped-for sale price once the development is completed, which is a standard maximum and its typical average of about 60% is good.

 CrowdProperty will consider funding up to 100% of the construction costs, which is higher than usual.
 An 80% maximum is more standard.